maxxiimo/the-front-end-manifesto/foundation-styles.md

 - We follow set up with the discussion on how our starter styles are organized, why, and how to keep it organized moving forward.

 With all of this work you are more than ready to begin building an app with your best foot forward.
-If you want to go the extra mile, and I suggest you do, our [next chapter][] will focus on a solid foundation for small screens, i.e. mobile browsers.
+If you want to go the extra mile, and I suggest you do, our [next chapter][Chapter 3] will focus on a solid foundation for small screens, i.e. mobile browsers.

 [Chapter 1]:            https://github.com/maxxiimo/the-front-end-manifesto/blob/master/foundation-markup.md
 [starter CSS]:          https://github.com/maxxiimo/base-css